gis

 Examples

 Maps may contain event and station information alone or together.
-Data are shown as time series or Fourier spectra.
+Data is shown as time series or Fourier spectra.
 This section provides examples for generating images interactively on demand.

 Plot event information from one more events along with stations providing arrivals.
 The event and station information are provided in a single file event-inventory.xml.
 Generate this file using scxmlmerge [3] or provide the inventory to gis from the database: